itsjonathankalu/intern-examination-project/README.md

 ## Assumptions

-- **"This Week" Definition:** "This Week" is defined as starting on Monday.
+- **"This Week" Definition:** "This Week" is defined as starting on Sunday.
 - **Scrolling Container:** The primary scrolling container is assumed to be the main `window` object for the purpose of the "jump to bottom" button's scroll detection.

 ## Setup and Installation